Every trainer has met a “wild” horse. They’re uncontrollable, always kicking, jumping, and ready to bolt. Some even bite.

 After bonding for 3-4 weeks through grooming and spending quality time together, the next natural step is haltering and lunging.

 Haltering means putting the halter in place.
-Meanwhile, lunging involves leading the horse via a long line (or lunge).
+Meanwhile, lunging a horse involves leading it via a long line (or lunge).
 Primarily, it introduces the horse to basic gaits and commands.
 Furthermore, longing teaches the horse that you’re the new leader of the “herd.”
 Therefore, they must respect you and follow your orders.
 Here’s how to proceed;

 - Introduce the halter: If you’re attempting a DIY, fiddle ropes and buckles across the horse’s eyes during grooming to introduce them to halters.
 Then, gradually begin to show them the halter without attaching it.